BlackRock2308/bookstore-semantic-search/Readme.md

 ## Testing

-You can test the API using tools like `curl`, Postman, or directly through the Swagger UI.
+You can test the API using tools like `curl`, Postman, or httpie

-## License

-This project is licensed under the MIT License.